 Purification And Characterisation Of Organic Compounds |

-Purification - Crystallization, sublimation, distillation, differential extraction, and chromatography - principles and their applications.
+Purification - Crystallisation, sublimation, distillation, differential extraction, and chromatography - principles and their applications.
 Qualitative analysis - Detection of nitrogen, sulphur, phosphorus, and halogens.
 Quantitative analysis (basic principles only) - Estimation of carbon, hydrogen, nitrogen, halogens, sulphur, and phosphorus.
 Calculations of empirical formulae and molecular formulae: Numerical problems in organic quantitative analysis. |

 Some Basic Principles Of Organic Chemistry |

-Tetravalency of carbon: Shapes of simple molecules - hybridization (s and p): Classification of organic compounds based on functional groups: and those containing halogens, oxygen, nitrogen, and sulphur; Homologous series: Isomerism - structural and stereoisomers.
+Tetravalency of carbon: Shapes of simple molecules - hybridisation (s and p): Classification of organic compounds based on functional groups: and those containing halogens, oxygen, nitrogen, and sulphur; Homologous series: Isomerism - structural and stereoisomers.
 Nomenclature (Trivial and IUPAC) Covalent bond fission - Homolytic and heterolytic: free radicals, carbocations, and carbanions; stability of carbocations and free radicals, electrophiles, and nucleophiles.
 Electronic displacement in a covalent bond - Inductive effect, electromeric effect, resonance, and hyperconjugation.
 Common types of organic reactions are substitution, addition, elimination, and rearrangement. |

 Hydrocarbons |

 Classification, isomerism, IUPAC nomenclature, general methods of preparation, properties, and reactions.
 Alkanes - Conformations: Sawhorse and Newman projections (of ethane): Mechanism of halogenation of alkanes.
-Alkenes - Geometrical isomerism: Mechanism of electrophilic addition: addition of hydrogen, halogens, water, hydrogen halides (Markownikoffs and peroxide effect): Ozonolysis and polymerization.
-Alkynes - Acidic character: Addition of hydrogen, halogens, water, and hydrogen halides: Polymerization.
+Alkenes - Geometrical isomerism: Mechanism of electrophilic addition: addition of hydrogen, halogens, water, hydrogen halides (Markownikoffs and peroxide effect): Ozonolysis and polymerisation.
+Alkynes - Acidic character: Addition of hydrogen, halogens, water, and hydrogen halides: Polymerisation.
 Aromatic hydrocarbons - Nomenclature, benzene - structure and aromaticity: Mechanism of electrophilic substitution: halogenation, nitration.
-Friedel-Craft's alkylation and acylation, directive influence of the functional group in monosubstituted benzene. |
+Friedel-Craft's alkylation and acylation, the directive influence of the functional group in monosubstituted benzene. |

 Organic Compounds Containing Halogens |

 General methods of preparation, properties, and reactions; Nature of C-X bond; Mechanisms of substitution reactions.
-Uses; Environmental effects of chloroform, iodoform freons, and DDT |
+Uses: Environmental effects of chloroform, iodoform, freons, and DDT |

 Organic Compounds Containing Oxygen |

 Alcohols: Identification of primary, secondary, and tertiary alcohols: mechanism of dehydration.
 Phenols: Acidic nature, electrophilic substitution reactions: halogenation. nitration and sulphonation.
 Reimer - Tiemann reaction.
 Ethers: Structure.
 Aldehyde and Ketones: Nature of carbonyl group; Nucleophilic addition to >C=O group, relative reactivities of aldehydes and ketones; Important reactions such as - Nucleophilic addition reactions (addition of HCN.
-NH3, and its derivatives), Grignard reagent; oxidation: reduction (Wolf Kishner and Clemmensen); the acidity of-hydrogen. aldol condensation, Cannizzaro reaction.
+NH3, and its derivatives), Grignard reagent; oxidation: reduction (Wolf Kishner and Clemmensen); the acidity of hydrogen. aldol condensation, Cannizzaro reaction.
 Haloform reaction, Chemical tests to distinguish between aldehydes and Ketones.
-Carboxylic Acids Acidic strength and factors affecting it, |
+Carboxylic Acids: Acidic Strength and Factors Affecting It, |

 Organic Compounds Containing Nitrogen |

 General methods of preparation.
 Properties, reactions, and uses.
 Amines: Nomenclature, classification structure, basic character, and identification of primary, secondary, and tertiary amines and their basic character.
-Diazonium Salts: Importance in synthetic organic chemistry. |
+Diazonium Salts: Importance in Synthetic Organic Chemistry. |

 Biomolecules |

 General introduction and importance of biomolecules.
-Carbohydrates - Classification; aldoses and ketoses: monosaccharides (glucose and fructose) and constituent monosaccharides of oligosaccharides (sucrose, lactose, and maltose).
+Carbohydrates - Classification: aldoses and ketoses: monosaccharides (glucose and fructose) and constituent monosaccharides of oligosaccharides (sucrose, lactose, and maltose).
 Proteins - Elementary Idea of α-amino acids, peptide bond, polypeptides.
 Proteins: primary, secondary, tertiary, and quaternary structure (qualitative idea only), denaturation of proteins, enzymes.
 Vitamins– Classification and functions.
 Nucleic Acids – Chemical constitution of DNA and RNA.
 Biological functions of nucleic acids.
 Hormones (General introduction) |

 Principles Related To Practical Chemistry |